Hernâni Fortes

-Hernâni Jorge Santos Fortes (born 20 August 1991), known simply as Hernâni, is a Portuguese professional footballer who plays as a winger for Campeonato Brasileiro Série B club Ferroviária.
+Hernâni Jorge Santos Fortes (born 20 August 1991), known simply as Hernâni, is a Portuguese professional footballer who plays as a winger.

 He played 115 Primeira Liga games for Vitória de Guimarães, Porto and Rio Ave, winning a league title with the second of those clubs in 2017–18.
 Abroad, he won Super League Greece with Olympiacos in 2015–16, and also competed in Spain, Saudi Arabia, Croatia and Brazil.

 Club career

 Early years and Vitória

 Born in Lisbon of Cape Verdean descent, Hernâni started playing with local Atlético Clube de Portugal.
 In the 2010–11 season he contributed 21 appearances – only one start – to help the club return to the Segunda Liga after a lengthy absence, making his debut in the competition on 4 September 2011 by coming on as a 73rd-minute substitute in a 2–1 away win against C.D.
 Santa Clara.

 In January 2013, Hernâni signed a three-and-a-half-year contract with Vitória de Guimarães, being initially assigned to the B team in the second division.
 His first Primeira Liga appearance occurred on 28 April of that year, when he featured one minute in a 2–2 home draw with F.C.
 Paços de Ferreira.
 His first goal in the competition only arrived on 16 August 2014, but he scored a brace in a 3–1 away victory over Gil Vicente FC.